AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 ---

-## 5. ANTI-WEAPONIZATION
+## 5. PROHIBITED USES (Expanded from Anti‑Weaponization)

-The Sovereign Trace Protocol may not be used to create surveillance infrastructure, stalking tools, evidence fabrication systems, or any mechanism designed to harm individuals.
+The Sovereign Trace Protocol may not be used for any of the following:

+- Creating surveillance infrastructure, stalking tools, or any mechanism designed to harm individuals
+- **Timestamping false or misleading information with the intent to deceive** (using the seal to lend credibility to a lie)
+- Fraud, forgery, or fabrication of evidence
+- Money laundering, sanctions evasion, or any other financial crime
+- Human rights abuses, including but not limited to:
+  - Arbitrary detention
+  - Denial of due process
+  - Surveillance of journalists, activists, or human rights defenders
+  - Enforced disappearance
+- Any use that violates the laws of the user’s jurisdiction

 The triple-time stamp is designed to register what is true.
 It is not designed to manufacture the appearance of what is true.